 N

-Numerous alternative term are in use including: (emergency) front-of-neck airway (eFONA) (DAS guidelines), (emergency) front-of-neck access (eFONA) (DAS guidelines), emergency surgical airway, cricothyroidotomy (or cricothyrotomy or ‘cric’), tracheostomy (or tracheotomy or ‘trach’), invasive airway access (ASA guidelines), direct tracheal access (NAP4), percutaneous emergency oxygenation, percutaneous emergency airway access, infraglottic rescue (ANZCA transition document), CICO rescue (Vortex Approach), emergency subglottic transtracheal access (CAFG guidelines), ‘cut the neck’.
+Numerous alternative terms are in use including performance of an (emergency) front-of-neck access (eFONA) (DAS guidelines 2015), (emergency) front-of-neck airway (eFONA) (DAS guidelines 2018), emergency surgical airway, cricothyroidotomy (or cricothyrotomy or ‘cric’), tracheostomy (or tracheotomy or ‘trach’), invasive airway access (ASA guidelines), direct tracheal access (NAP4), percutaneous emergency oxygenation, percutaneous emergency airway access, infraglottic rescue (ANZCA transition document), emergency subglottic transtracheal access (CAFG guidelines), ‘cut the neck’.

 The issues involved in selecting appropriate terminology for this procedure are discussed in detail in this article.
-In particular terminology that is simple, concise, intuitive (in context to those previously unfamiliar with it), precise (with respect to the time-critical nature of the procedure), flexible (with respect to the exact anatomical site - cricothyroid membrane or trachea - at which it is performed) and unitimidating is desirable.
+In particular terminology that is simple, concise, intuitive (when used in context, even to those previously unfamiliar with it), precise (with respect to the time-critical nature of the procedure), flexible (with respect to the exact anatomical site - cricothyroid membrane or trachea - at which it is performed) and unitimidating is desirable.
 It was not felt that any of the current legacy terms adequately satisified all these criteria, hence the term ‘neck rescue’ was introduced.
-In particular emergency front-of-neck airway/access (currently the dominant legacy term in the literature) can cause confusion due to the tendency to drop the ‘emergency’ prefix for brevity (something that even the Difficult Airway Society (who developed the term) have done in their own guideline publications), leading to a lack of clarity about the need for suitably rapid techniques to restore airway patency in the time-critical situation of insurmountable upper airway obstruction, that could compromise patient safety.
+In particular performance of emergency front-of-neck airway/access (currently the dominant legacy term in the literature) can cause confusion due to the tendency of users to forego the ‘emergency’ prefix for brevity (something that even the Difficult Airway Society, who developed the term, have done in their own guideline publications), leading to a lack of clarity about the need for suitably rapid techniques to restore airway patency in the time-critical situation of insurmountable upper airway obstruction, that could compromise patient safety.
 Emergency front-of-neck airway/access also predisposes to contraction to the acronym eFONA which if verbalised in an emergency would be incomprehensible to the uninitiated.

 Neck Rescue Emergency: the situation of insurmountable upper airway obstruction in which best efforts at all three core upper airway options have been unsuccessful in achieving airway success and neck rescue must be initiated.